LoftLogic/Mario-City/README.md

 # Mario-City
 Engineering Project for a child education sustainablity exhibit, programmed by Evan Li.
 Focuses on utilizing programming and electronics to create an immersive and educational gameplay experience.
-Engineering design was done by Trevor Lee, Eamon Kahn, and Charles Levine.

-Uses HTML, JavaScript, and Arduino.
+Uses HTML, JavaScript, and C++.
-Requries a Red Board and game pieces with resistors
+Requries a Red Board and game pieces with resistors as well as Arduino IDE

 How It Works:
 The redboard is connected to several analog pins and a button, which is hooked up to a computer.